Trench Trash and Art in Artillery Bosnian Style

 If you have not lived through this kind of war, please take a moment, thank God, and be grateful.

 There were times through today I actually had tears in my eyes.
 I wanted to weep when I saw such terrible destruction.

 I pray as a mother I never have to live through a war and see my son go off to fight.

 Bosnia and Herzegovina – my heart goes out to you.
 As I type this, I want you to know I admire your strength as a country after all you have endured.
 I, along with so many, hope you rise to become a nation in your own entity that never endures such hardship again.

-Thank you specially to the un-named man in the workshop who took time from his day.
+Thank you especially to the unnamed man in the workshop who took time from his day.
 For you were our teacher.
-Because of you, we are richer in knowledge, and are really grateful for all you shared with us.
-We leave with Trench Trash, and true wisdom.
+Because of you, we are richer in knowledge and are really grateful for all you shared with us.
+We leave with Trench Trash and true wisdom.